AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Fix formatting of ETH balance
 - Fix formatting of account details.
-- Use web3 minified dist for faster inject times
+- Use webu minified dist for faster inject times
 - Fix issue where dropdowns were not in front of icons.
 - Update transaction approval styles.
 - Align failed and successful transaction history text.